All About DUI Evidence

 If you have been accused of driving under the influence of alcohol or drugs, you probably have a lot of questions.
 I am here to help.
-I am Vista drunk driving attorney Peter M. Liss and I have over 30 years of experience fighting DUI charges, including DUIs involving car accidents, juvenile DUIs, felony DUIs and DUIs involving commercial licenses.
+I am drunk driving attorney Peter M. Liss and I have over 30 years of experience fighting DUI charges, including DUIs involving car accidents, juvenile DUIs, felony DUIs and DUIs involving commercial licenses.
 One of the most important factors in a driving under the influence case is the DUI evidence against the defendant.
-Because DUI charges are based upon such unique evidence, you should only work with a Vista drunk driving attorney experienced in fighting these specific charges.
+Because drunk driving charges are based upon such unique evidence, you should only work with a lawyer experienced in fighting these specific charges.

 Chemical Test Results: Breathalyzers and DUI Blood Tests